born 1980, Middlesbrough, England. Lives Melbourne, Australia.

 Drawn to a documentary style of photography, he visited Fukushima in 2016 to photograph the rehabilitation of the area and assist in telling the stories of people devastated by the unprecedented events of 2011.

-Forbes' photographs have been exhibited throughout Australia at both commercial and public galleries, including the Centre for Contemporary Photography, Perth Centre for Photography, Casula Powerhouse Arts Centre, Museum of Art and Culture Lake Macquarie, Caloundra Regional Gallery, Barn Gallery, Bayside Gallery, Victorian Archive Gallery and the Stanley Street Gallery.
+Forbes' photographs have been exhibited throughout Australia at both commercial and public galleries, including the Centre for Contemporary Photography, Perth Centre for Photography, Casula Powerhouse Arts Centre, Museum of Art and Culture Lake Macquarie, Caloundra Regional Gallery, Barn Gallery, Bayside Gallery, Footscray Community Arts Centre, Victorian Archive Gallery and the Stanley Street Gallery.

-He was the winner of The Gomma Grant 2019 for the Best Colour Photograph, the winner of the OptiKA Photographic Award 2020 and has been a finalist in many renowned Art Prizes including the Blake Prize, the Sunshine Coast Art Prize, Nillumbik Prize for Contemporary Art, CLIP Award, the Lake Art Prize, Photo Lucida Critical Mass and the Moran Contemporary Photographic Prize (semi finalist).
+He was the winner of The Gomma Grant 2019 for the Best Colour Photograph, the winner of the OptiKA Photographic Award 2020 and has been a finalist in many renowned Art Prizes including the Blake Prize, the Sunshine Coast Art Prize, Nillumbik Prize for Contemporary Art, CLIP Award, the Lake Art Prize, Footscray Art Prize, Photo Lucida Critical Mass and the Moran Contemporary Photographic Prize (semi finalist).
+His portraiture has also been shortlisted multiple times and published in the British Journal of Photography's Portrait of Humanity.

 Forbes is a contributor for The New York Times.
 While commercially his photographic style has led to shooting for many brands including Jaguar, Mercedes Benz and Samsung.
 He is available for assignments & commissions, and his limited edition prints are held in public and private collections, in Australia and internationally.